 Despite our initial struggle to get this information, the application as a whole was probably the most straight forward of the three.
 This website included a handy checklist which made the process very smooth.
 The application form had to be printed out and completed in pen – with similar questions to the previous applications, it was fairly quick to fill out.
 As with the Chinese visa, a letter of invitation (LOI) was required.
 We did a bit of research around this, and there were a few ways/places that we could have got this through.
 In the end, we went with Karakoram Bikers who sent over a LOI (for a fee) when we booked a tour with them.
 We also booked ourselves a couple of nights in their home-stay in Gilgit.
 The LOI took a couple of days to come through, they charged us about £58 per letter (paid in Australian dollars) – one letter per address was needed (e.g. two+ people living at the same address only needed one letter).

 Writing this after having visited Pakistan, our experience with Karakoram Bikers was mixed.
 The home-stay in Gilgit wasn’t quite what we expected, the rooms were pretty dirty, and it was quite run down.
 We ended up not staying there, but instead staying at their home-stay in Lahore.
-This was much nicer, but still quite expensive compared to other accommodation during our trip.
+This was much nicer, but quite expensive compared to other accommodation during our trip.
 The staff were all lovely and responded to any questions/queries/concerns we had before we arrived, and Hashaam (who lived below the home-stay in Lahore) was friendly, really interesting, and great to chat to.
-Our food tour was great, and to our greatest surprise, did not make us ill.
+Our food tour was great, and to our greatest surprise, did not make us ill (see our blog post for more on this).
 The biggest downside was the cost – £166 on one LOI and a 3 hour tour around Lahore is unimaginably expensive for two people on a £16 a day budget.
 There are definitely cheaper ways to get an LOI, and now I have hindsight on my side, I would recommend to do them instead.